nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_11_table_ivr.md

 # IVR Hourly Distribution

-Data regarding the *IVR Hourly Distribution* for IVR (Interactive Voice Response) selected in the set period, the data is grouped according to the choice made in the filters.
+Data regarding the *IVR Hourly Distribution* for IVR (Interactive Voice Response) selected during the given period.
+Data are grouped according to the chosen filter criteria.

-The *IVR Hourly Distribution* shows the division of choices carried out in IVRs during the set working hours.
+The *IVR Hourly Distribution* shows the distribution of choices carried out in IVRs in the configured working hours.

 The items shown for the *IVR Hourly Distribution* are: